-The dipper is one of the most common river birds in Ireland.
+The Dipper Cinclus Cinclus Hibernicus is one of the most common river birds in Ireland.
 The dipper is a small to medium sized passerine bird, divided taxonomically into five different species across the world, all of which are unique in their exclusive association with river environments, such as fast flowing streams and rivers.

 Dipper feed exclusively on food from the river.
 They upturn stones, swim underwater and will even walk on the river bed to collect insect larvae which live there.